per1234/ino-troubleshooting/compiling.md

 ---
+#### `undefined reference to `setup'` or `undefined reference to `loop'`
+Every Arduino sketch must contain a `setup` and a `loop` function.
+Even if you don't want to put any code in one of the functions, you still must have the empty function definition.

+---
 #### `lto1.exe: internal compiler error: Segmentation fault`
 This bug is specific to the 5.4.0-atmel3.6.1-arduino2 version of avr-gcc used by Arduino AVR Boards 1.6.22 and 1.6.23.
 The solution is to update to the latest version of Arduino AVR Boards:
 1. **Tools > Board > Boards Manager**